ansys/pymotorcad/doc/source/user_guide/index.rst

 PyMotorCAD provides Python access to Motor-CAD.
 The RPC-based :ref:`ref_MotorCAD_object` allows you to create a Motor-CAD instance on a local machine or connect to an existing instance on a remote machine over HTTP.
-Using the many methods available in this API's single class, you can create scripts for fully controlling and and automating Motor-CAD without using the GUI.
+Using the many methods available in this API's single class, you can create scripts for fully controlling and automating Motor-CAD without using the GUI.
 Additionally, you can use Motor-CAD scripts via the internal **Scripting** tab within Ansys Motor-CAD or externally.